Bandyer/Bandyer-Android-SDK/README.md

 - Calls Recording

 ## News
+- 2019-05-24: Bandyer-Android-SDK 1.1.16 has been released.
+Improved navigation experience with directional pad.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.1.16).
-2019-05-16: Bandyer-Android-SDK 1.1.15 has been released.
+- 2019-05-16: Bandyer-Android-SDK 1.1.15 has been released.
 This release increases performance on some devices and to do so requires JAVA_8.
-Other change read in [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.1.15).
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.1.15).

 ## Documentation